sagieppel/Detecting-and-segmenting-and-classifying-materials-inside-vessels-in-images-using-convolutional-net/Readme.md

 *  If you have a Nvidia GPU and Cuda installed, set the UseGPU parameter to True (this will allow the net to achieve a much faster running time).
 * Changing FreezeBatchNormStatistics parameter from False to True might change the segmentation quality for better or worst (and so does changing the image size)

+## Additional Running scripts:
+* RunPredictionOnVideo.py script: receive an Input video in InputVideo apply prediction overlay the prediction on the image  and save it to video files.

+* RunPredictionOnVideo.py script: Take image from web come run prediction overlay the prediction on the image  and display on screen

 # Training general
 There are two training options: one is to train using only with LabPics dataset, this is faster, simpler and gives more accurate results on the test set.
 The second training option is to use a combination of the LabPics dataset and Vessels classes from the [COCO panoptic dataset](http://cocodataset.org/#download) (Such as bottles/glasses/jars..).
 This option is more complex to train and gives lower accuracy on the test set but gives a more robust net.